JeremS/Converso/README.md

 to do this.
 Converso brings more to the table.

-Since we are working with conversions we can use their matehmatical properties to find conversions that are not specified.
+Since we are working with conversions we can use their mathematical properties to find conversions that are not specified.
 This is were [core.logic](https://github.com/clojure/core.logic) is used.

 This library use two mathematical properties: